deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 One of the smaller, less *apocalyptic* beings haunting his shadow tapped a claw on Liree’s shoulder to get his attention, then inclined his nose toward Liree’s door.
 It wasn’t Meereo---where in the hells had he gone?!
 Where was everyone else?

 It was instead another Longear.
 This one a bit against type, too.
-Black and sleek-furred…but burly, like a Longback.
+Black and sleek-furred…but burly, like a Longback. *Big* burly.
 And he wasn’t friendly.

 “You’re gonna take me through *all* your systems, all the scripts you’re writing, all the data you’ve gathered…I want to chew every byte.
 I will *know* if you omit anything, and so will the Great Father.
 He is slow to anger and loathe to punish, but *earn it* and you will beg for death for *days* before he tires of toying with you.
 Clear?”